Blankenese Upper Lighthouse (1984)

 How long should I spend visiting?

-A visit to the Blankenese Upper Lighthouse typically takes about 1 to 2 hours, allowing time for exploration and leisurely walks along the river.
+A visit to the Blankenese Upper Lighthouse typically lasts about an hour, allowing time for exploration and photography.

 Is photography allowed?